coralproject/coralproject-site-2016/research.md

 ##Academic studies

-We often work with academics to support our work.
+We work with academics to support our work.

 Studies: